jasonjpulikkottil/arduino_voice_recognition/README.md

 ## Capturing Audio Samples:

-The tutorial instructs on how to capture audio samples of specific words using the Arduino board.
 It involves using the microphone on the Arduino Nano 33 BLE Sense, which utilizes pulse-density modulation, and recording short words like ‘yes’, ‘no’, ‘play’, ‘stop’.
 Variations in voice intensity and distance from the microphone are recommended for robust data collection.
 The collected data is then saved in CSV format.

 To flash the code to your board, copy the provided code (arduino_audio_capture.ino), open the Arduino IDE, and follow the on-screen instructions.